SiliconLabs/peripheral_examples_simplicity_sdk/series3/adc/scan_letimer_prs_ldma/readme.md

-# Peripheral Examples - ADC Single LETIMER PRS LDMA #
+# Peripheral Examples - ADC Scan LETIMER PRS LDMA #

 ## Summary ##

-This project demonstrates use of the ADC to take single-ended analog measurements of a single channel, triggered periodically through PRS underflow of LETIMER.
+This project demonstrates use of the ADC to take single-ended analog measurements of two external input channels, triggered periodically through PRS underflow of LETIMER.

-After initialization, underflows of the LETIMER triggers an ADC conversion of a single external input via PRS.
-After NUM_SAMPLES of ADC conversions, an LDMA data transfer occurs, storing the raw data to a memory buffer using the DMADRV software component.
+After initialization, underflows of the LETIMER triggers an ADC scan conversion of a two external inputs via PRS.
+After NUM_SAMPLES of ADC conversions, an LDMA data transfer occurs, storing the raw data from the ADC FIFO to a memory buffer using the DMADRV software component.
 The LDMA interrupts upon transfer completion, and DMADRV callback is used to toggle a GPIO before returning to the main application loop and starting a new data transfer.
 The LETIMER overflow events are observable via GPIO toggle at defined LETIMER_FREQ toggle rate.

-NOTE: To modify this example to take a differential external measurement, the negative port and pin for scan table entries must change.
+NOTE: To modify this example to take a differential external measurement, the negative port and pin for scan table entries must be changed.
 To take a differential measurement, the analog multiplexer selection must consist of one EVEN ABUS channel and one ODD ABUS channel.

 ## Peripherals used ##